openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/electrolyzer.md

 - The `global_data` field is utilized to define attributes and constraints that apply universally to all instances of a particular asset type.
 - The `start_vertex` and `end_vertex` fields indicate the nodes to which the edges are connected.
 These nodes must be defined in the `nodes.json` file.
-- The hydrogen edge has capacity variables and can be expanded or retired.
+- By default, the hydrogen edge has capacity variables and can be expanded or retired.
 - For a comprehensive list of attributes that can be configured for the transformation and edge components, refer to the [transformation](@ref manual-transformation-fields) and [edges](@ref manual-edges-fields) pages of the Macro manual.